Prepare your environment for Microsoft Surface Hub

 - HTTP: 80

-- For online environments, see Office 365 IP URLs and IP address ranges.
+- If you use Skype for Business Online, see Office 365 IP URLs and IP address ranges.

-- For on-premises installations, see Skype for Business Server: Ports and protocols for internal servers.
+- If you use Skype for Business Server, see Skype for Business Server: Ports and protocols for internal servers.

 Microsoft collects diagnostic data to help improve your Surface Hub experience.
 Add these sites to your allow list:

 - Diagnostic data client endpoint: